-$^{^1}$ Ursula K. Le Guin, The Lathe of Heaven (New York: Charles Scribner's Sons, 1971), 82, archive.org/details/latheofheaven0000 ursu.
+1 Ursula K. Le Guin, The Lathe of Heaven (New York: Charles Scribner's Sons, 1971), 82, archive.org/details/latheofheaven0000ursu.

-5 Sheng-wu-lien and Yang Xiguang, Whither China?
+$^{^5}$ Sheng-wu-lien and Yang Xiguang, Whither China?
 (Marxists Internet Archive, 1968), marxists.org/subject/china/documents/whither-china.htm.

-$^{^6}$ Karl Marx and Frederick Engels, Manifesto of the Communist Party (Marxists Internet Archive, 2000), marxists.org/archive/marx/works/1848/communist-manifesto/index.htm.
+6 Karl Marx and Frederick Engels, Manifesto of the Communist Party (Marxists Internet Archive, 2000), marxists.org/archive/marx/works/1848/communist-manifesto/index.htm.

-7 Mia Wong, "When Communists Crushed the International Workers' Movement," Lausan, June 2021, lausancollective.com/2021/communists-crushed-international-workersmovement; Wu, The Cultural Revolution at the Margins.
+Mia Wong, "When Communists Crushed the International Workers' Movement," Lausan, June 2021, lausancollective.com/2021/communists-crushed-international-workers-movement; Wu, The Cultural Revolution at the Margins.

-victory of "capitalist roaders."
+Dragons, then, are alluring and appealing.
+But even on communist terms, they are dangerous beasts that bring about "revisionism" and the victory of "capitalist roaders."
 Others, including Shoatz himself, suggest that a "revolutionary dragon" is still necessary to "consciously disarm and disperse the reactionary dragon," but that this revolutionary dragon must be kept in "a cage" where it "cannot escape" with the keys in the hands of the hydra, where the hydra brings out the revolutionary dragon only when it is needed and kept in its cage otherwise.8 But what does keeping the dragon in the hydra's cage and leash even mean?
 Shoatz's concession that hydras cannot defeat dragons and need their own dragon to protect them offers little solutions other than vague analogies to prevent the revolutionary dragon from betraying and decimating our hydra.
 Ultimately, Maoism, and by extension much of Marxism, has no answer to how to prevent a great betrayer from taking over the dragon's head beyond some sophistry about the mass line, two-line struggle, and launching cultural revolutions or great rectifications.

 Indeed, we've all been here before.
-Two-line struggle failed to remove "revisionists" and "capitalist-roaders" in the Maobadi movement in Nepal to the point where official Maobadis in government broke strikes and struck deals with multinationals.9 Even in the Philippines, there was fierce two-line struggle in the CPP around fifteen years ago which some have framed as a "Sison-Tiamzon" conflict where Party rank-and-file, apparently self-directed, criticized the upper cadre for class collaboration with the Manny Villar candidacy for president (of which Bongbong Marcos was part of alongside National Democracy!).10 Clearly these lower cadre failed in their two-line struggle and would probably have decried and protested the CPP fawning over Duterte six years later.
+Two-line struggle failed to remove "revisionists" and "capitalist-roaders" in the Maobadi movement in Nepal to the point where official Maobadis in government broke strikes and struck deals with multinationals.
+Even in the Philippines, there was fierce two-line struggle in the CPP around fifteen years ago which some have framed as a "Sison-Tiamzon" conflict where Party rank-and-file, apparently self-directed, criticized the upper cadre for class collaboration with the Manny Villar candidacy for president (of which Bongbong Marcos was part of alongside National Democracy!).
+Clearly these lower cadre failed in their two-line struggle and would probably have decried and protested the CPP fawning over Duterte six years later.
 No, not even two-line struggle in the Cultural Revolution succeeded.
 Dragons are just that dangerous and can only tolerate hydras at their pleasure.